mongodb/docs/source/reference/database-statistics.rst

 .. stats:: indexes

-p   Contains a count of the total number of indexes across all collections in the database.
+   Contains a count of the total number of indexes across all collections in the database.

 .. stats:: indexSize